 Choosing A Carbon Offset Provider

 There are a number of organizations that offer carbon offsets, but it can be difficult to decide which one to go with.
 When offsetting, it is important to go through an organization that is transparent, knows their stuff, and is creating meaningful and lasting impacts.
 To help you navigate all of the options that are out there, we’ve put together a list of things to look for when choosing a carbon offset provider.
-Follow these tips and you’ll be able to rest assured that your contribution is making a real difference and that you aren’t getting scammed.
+Follow these tips and you’ll be able to rest assured that your dollars are making a real difference and that you aren’t getting scammed.

 - Are their projects all third-party verified and validated?
 All projects should be accredited by internationally recognized Standards, such as Gold Standard or VCS.
 This means the projects meet rigorous criteria and you can be sure they are legitimate.